AhmadNasrHosna/travel-site-landing-page/README.md

 # travel-site-landing-page
-Responsive HTML landing page can help showcase services, applications or products.
+A Responsive HTML landing page can help showcase services, applications or products.
 Built with GulpJS, PostCSS and jQuery and Modular CSS.

 View on GitHub Pages: https://ahmedhosna95.github.io/travel-site/